Taj Mahal: An Eternal Love Story: Music

 Taj Mahal: An Eternal Love Story was the last work of renowned musician Naushad Ali, who died on 5 May 2006.
 The audio was formally released at a gala in Mumbai at ITC Grand Central Sheraton & Towers, Parel on 16 March 2005 by Times Music in tandem with the home label Mashreq Music.
-The soundtrack album consists 8 songs, featuring vocals by Hariharan, Kavita Krishnamurthy, Preeti Uttam and Ajoy Chakraborty, and an instrumental theme.
+The soundtrack album consists of 8 songs, featuring vocals by Hariharan, Kavita Krishnamurthy, Preeti Uttam and Ajoy Chakraborty, and an instrumental theme.
 A special edition Double CD, consisting of the soundtrack album and 9 instrumental pieces used as the background score, was also released.
 This was the first time in India that the background score of a film was released simultaneously with the music release.
 The lyrics were penned by Naqsh Lyallpuri and Syed Gulrez Rashid.